nikharju/WSM-WWB-csv-converter/README.md

 After that you can import the newly created scan file into WWB.

 DISCLAIMER!
-This program is in no way affiliated with neither Sennheiser nor Shure coorporations, nor is it supported by them.
+This program is in no way affiliated with neither Sennheiser nor Shure corporations, nor is it supported by them.
 It is a tool created by me personally to help with the task of using Sennheiser hardware and software for scanning radio frequency spectrums and use that data for frequency planning in WWB.